Streaming Service

 Who do you see as your main competitors?

 As discussed in our Long-Term View, we compete with all the activities that consumers have at their disposal in their leisure time.
-This includes watching content on other streaming services, linear TV, DVD or TVOD but also reading a book, surfing YouTube, playing video games, socializing on Facebook, going out to dinner with friends or enjoying a glass of wine with their partner, just to name a few.
-We earn a tiny fraction of consumers’ time and money, and have lots of opportunity to win more share of leisure time, if we can keep improving.
+This includes watching content on other streaming services, linear TV, or series/film rentals or purchases but also reading a book, surfing YouTube, playing video games, social media, messaging apps, going out to dinner with friends or enjoying a glass of wine with their partner, just to name a few.
+We earn a tiny fraction of consumers’ time and money, and have lots of opportunities to win more share of leisure time, if we can keep improving.

 back to top